 Current agricultural support provided by 54 countries for which comparable data is available amounts to about US\$640 billion per year.
 This support is mainly provided to agricultural producers.
-Nearly all this support is provided by G20 countries and most of it in forms that distort incentives to producers, often promoting production processes and products that generate substantial GHG emissions.
+Nearly all this support is provided by G20 countries and most of it in forms that distort markets through production-linked support to farmers, often entailing incentives to production processes and products that generate substantial GHG emissions.

-During 2017-2019, an estimated US\$446 billion (equivalent to 12.5% of gross farm receipts) was provided annually in the form of direct subsidies to farmers from governments (Figure 1).
-Near US\$ 200 billion per annum took the form of market price support through trade restrictions, mostly in the form of tariffs that push up domestic prices.
-In addition, direct subsidies to farmers are either "coupled" to output levels and input use, or (at least notionally) "decoupled" from specific production and provided as direct payments to farmers.
-The 54 countries for which such data are collected by the OECD spent an average of US\$ 185 billion per year on coupled subsidies and US\$68 billion per year on subsidies decoupled from production during 2017-19.
-They spent a further US\$ 106 billion per year on General Services Support (GSS) policies designed to create enabling conditions for agriculture, such as agricultural innovation systems, sanitary and phytosanitary standards, and rural infrastructure.
+During 2017-2019, an estimated US\$446 billion (equivalent to 12.5 per cent of gross farm receipts) was provided annually in the form of direct subsidies to farmers from governments (Figure 1).
+Near US\$200 billion per annum took the form of market price support through trade restrictions, mostly in the form of tariffs that push up domestic prices.
+In addition, farmers receive direct subsidies that are either "coupled" to output levels and input use, while others are (at least notionally) "decoupled" from specific production and provided as direct payments to farmers.
+The 54 countries for which such data are collected by the OECD spent on average US\$185 billion per year on coupled subsidies and US\$68 billion per year on subsidies decoupled from production during 2017-2019.
+They further spent US\$106 billion per year on General Services Support policies designed to create enabling conditions for agriculture, such as agricultural innovation systems, sanitary and phytosanitary standards, and rural infrastructure.